gregstanley/gregstanley.github.io/topics/clean-code.md

 > * Put the happy return statement as the very last line
 > * Extract functions and methods to keep bodies small and readable
 > * If you need big indented bodies, consider giving them their own function

+Unit Testing
+> Only allow the most valuable tests in your test suite; disregard the rest.
+[Vladimir Khorikov](https://enterprisecraftsmanship.com/)